MicrosoftDocs/VBA-Docs/api/Access.Application.CurrentDb.md

 To manipulate the structure of your database and its data from Visual Basic, you must use Data Access Objects (DAO).
 The **CurrentDb** method provides a way to access the current database from Visual Basic code without having to know the name of the database.
 After you have a variable that points to the current database, you can also access and manipulate other objects and collections in the DAO hierarchy.

-You can use the **CurrentDb** method to create multiple object variables that refer to the current database.
+Use the **CurrentDb** method to create multiple object variables that refer to the current database.
 In the following example, the variables `dbsA` and `dbsB` both refer to the current database:

 ```vb
 Dim dbsA As Database, dbsB As Database